cipollone/rlss-practice1/README.md

     source <path>/bin/activate
     pip install .

-## Runing
+To run parts of this package, it is necessary to enter this virtual environment for each new shell.

-When opening a new shell, enter the Python virtual environment with `poetry shell` or `source <path>/bin/activate`, depending on the installation method.
+Depending on the installation method, this is `poetry shell` or `source <path>/bin/activate`.